virta-ltd/sonarcloud-quality-gate/README.md

 Check the Quality Gate of your code with [SonarCloud](https://sonarcloud.io) to ensure good quality before releasing or deploying new features.

+To use this pipe you must have the [SonarCloud Scan pipe][sonarcloud-scan-pipe] earlier in the pipeline.

 ## YAML Definition

 Add the following snippet to the script section of your `bitbucket-pipelines.yml` file: